-The leg raise is the perfect exercise for the somewhat neglected lower abdominals and hip flexors.
+The leg raise is the perfect exercise for the somewhat neglected by other fitness gurus, lower abdominals and hip flexors.

 Regular performance of leg raises can help to strengthen the lower back and therefore reduce the risk of injuries.

 The leg raise exercise is very easy to perform and you can do this at home or at the gym.
 To perform the leg raise exercise properly all you need is a flat surface such as your living room floor, or a soft mat at the gym.
 Simply lie on your back with your legs out and arms by your side, then lift your legs in the air so they are nearly at a 90 degree angle, hold and lower back down.